Burke-Lauenroth-Lab/workflow_guidelines/README.md

 * Write your own unit tests for your new functionality.
 * Clean up code before committing (i.e. deleting print statements, double check with lintr, mistaken .Rproj files).
   - Note: Never turn off a unit test and push this to GitHub.
 If a unit test is failing seek to understand whether your code is unintentionally changing outcomes (__likely__) or whether a unit test needs updating (this is __unlikely__ but would occur if you explicitly changed the function _with_ the now failing unit test).
-* Ensure your package pass all unit tests on CI.
+* Ensure your code passes all unit tests on CI.
 * Once your code is functional, refer to the [github_workflow](#github_workflow.md) for next steps on committing and continuous integration checks.

 #### Documentation  <a name="cdoc"/>